Customer-centric collections is essential to create a seamless and cohesive customer journey. Here’s why.

 Past-due customers are facing a stressful and often embarrassing situation.
 Companies who are sending the same overused, generic collection notices are doing themselves a disservice.
 Different people respond to different cues, messages, and tones.
 Instead, adopt a more nuanced approach.
 Craft your messages with a more empathetic tone and customized according to customer segments and responsiveness.

 Messaging also goes beyond just words.
 The design language of everything you’re sending out in the world, including late payment notices are an essential element to build trust.
-Make sure to adopt a consistent design across email, SMS and payment portal.
-Include your brand colours and logo to remove suspicions of spamming or phishing.
+Make sure to adopt a consistent design across email, SMS, and payment portal.
+Include your brand colors and logo to remove suspicions of spamming or phishing.

 Step 4 – Improve your outreach campaigns through analytics

-Without tracking your customer’s behaviour in real-time, your collection process remains static.
+Without tracking your customer’s behavior in real-time, your collection process remains static.
 Your team has no way to understand customers’ reasons for late payment and fine-tune their outreach campaigns.

-Empowered with the right behavioural data, you could identify optimal communication templates, pinpoint the best time and channel to reach customers and derive their likelihood of payment.
+Empowered with the right behavioral data, you could identify optimal communication templates, pinpoint the best time and channel to reach customers, and derive their likelihood of payment.
 In other words, implementing the right tool to track and analyze data provides you with actionable insights.
 You can then use these insights to hone your collection process and improve contact and payment rates.